 The Hydromatic® Brake or Hydrotarder® is a versatile piece of equipment.
 Originally developed for use on heavy duty rotary drilling rigs, its uses have spread to other areas such as cranes, hoists, on and off highway vehicles, gravity conveyors, dynamometers, deep water anchor handling, and many others.
 Any equipment which generates a surplus of energy on descent can profit from the smooth, fluid action “power absorbing” efficiency of the Hydromatic® Brake or Hydrotarder®.

-Because of the special nature involved in most other areas, such as vehicle applications dynamometers, nitrogen vaporization etc, no attempt has been made to include detailed information for design in this catalog.
+Because of the special nature involved in most other areas, such as nitrogen vaporization etc, no attempt has been made to include detailed information is provided on this site.
 It is suggested that for any proposed application of this nature, our Engineering Department be contacted.

 Circulates Own Water